eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-3/index.md

     -   Fixed the statistics display for link rules with inverted properties
     -   Exit application with code 1 on expired license

-## eccenca Corporate Memory Control (cmemc) v24.2.0
+## eccenca Corporate Memory Control (cmemc) v24.3.0

+We're excited to bring you the latest update to Corporate Memory Control (cmemc) v24.3, which introduces new features, improvements and bug fixes.

-This version of cmemc adds the following new features:
+**This version of cmemc adds the following new features:**

 -   `graph validation execute` command
     -   `--inspect` option to return the list of violations instead of the summary (includes `--wait`)